wavemaker/docs/learn/app-development/deployment/deployment-overview.md

 For more information, see [step-by-step instructions for One-click Deployment](/learn/app-development/deployment/one-click-deployment).

-## CI CD Pipelines
+## CI-CD Pipelines

-WaveMaker Release Pipeline enables setting up the App deployment phases for easier delivery by leveraging Docker containerization.
-Setting up an App deployment phases.
-There are different stages for the CI-CD pipeline process depending on the [WaveMaker Studio Editions](/learn/documentation-reference#wavemaker-studio-editions).
+WaveMaker release pipeline enables you to setup application deployment phases for easy delivery of CI-CD process by leveraging Docker containerization.
+There are different stages for the release management process depending on the [WaveMaker Studio Editions](/learn/documentation-reference#wavemaker-studio-editions).

 ### WaveMaker Enterprise